-Kimberly Brock, a former actor and special needs educator, is a Georgia Author of the Year 2013 nominee.
-Her debut novel, The River Witch, a southern mystical work, has been chosen by two national book clubs.
+Kimberly Brock, a former actor and special needs educator, received the Georgia Author of the Year 2013 Award for her debut novel, The River Witch.
+A southern mystical work, The River Witch has been chosen by two national book clubs.
 Kimberly’s writing has appeared in anthologies and magazines.
-When she is not working on her next novel, she is the Blog Network Coordinator for She Reads national online book club.
+Kimberly currently serves as the Blog Network Coordinator for She Reads, a national online book club, actively spearheading several women’s literacy efforts through the She Reads Gives Back campaign.
+She is a comprehensively certified Pilates instructor and owner of Kimberly Brock Pilates.
+She lives in the foothills of north Atlanta with her husband and three children, where she is at work on her next novel.
 Visit her website at kimberlybrockbooks.com for more information and to find her blog.
 You can also find her Author page on Facebook at Kimberly Brock, or tweet her @kimberlydbrock.

 Kimberly Brock is the author of THE RIVER WITCH, Bell Bridge Books (April 2012).